Vinayakbora/House-price-prediction/README.md

-# Loan-prediction
+# House price-prediction
-We predict whether a client is deserving of a loan or not using linear regression in jupyter notebook.
+WWe predict the house prices of a random city using linear regression in jupyter notebook.